AmirShkolnik/TheChickenBar/README.md

 - ### Navigation

-    - The fully responsive navigation bar includes links to the Home, Menu and Order pages.
+  - The header is made up of two parts: a clickable logo on the left and a navigation bar on the right.

+  - The header is present throughout the entire website on every page.
+Visitors can easily navigate from page to page.

+  - The header is responsive and on smaller screens the logo will get smaller and the navigation bar will be presented vertically.

 ### Desktop: